-The accompanying consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
+The accompanying consolidated financial statements of the Parent Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").

-The Group has been historically operating with negative working capital.
-The aggregated amount of cash and cash equivalents, restricted cash, contract assets, accounts receivable, and assets from the investor assurance program was less than the aggregated amount of liabilities from the investor assurance program and other guarantee liabilities by RMB922.7 million as of December 31, 2018.
-In addition, as of December 31, 2018, the Group had shareholders' deficit of RMB1,652.0 million.
-Although the Group had net income of RMB 539.5 million and RMB 611.8 million for the two years ended December 31, 2017 and 2018, respectively, the net cash used in the operating activities was RMB228.4 million for the year ended December 31, 2018.
-As of December 31, 2018, the Group had cash and cash equivalents, and restricted cash of RMB41.4 million and RMB41.5 million, respectively.
-The Group regularly monitors its current and expected liquidity requirements to ensure that it maintains sufficient cash balances to meet its liquidity requirements in the short and long term.
+The Company has been historically operating with negative working capital.
+The aggregated amount of cash and cash equivalents, accounts receivable, short-term investment, and prepaid expenses and other current assets, was less than the aggregated amount of liabilities from payroll and welfare payables, amounts due to related parties, refund liabilities, tax payables, accrued expenses and other current liabilities, and current portion of lease liabilities by RMB 148.4 million as of December 31, 2019.
+Although the Company had net income of RMB 611.8 million and RMB 527.2 million for the years ended December 31, 2018 and 2019, respectively, and the net cash inflows from operating activities was RMB 26.3 million for the year ended December 31, 2019.
+As of December 31, 2019, the Company had shareholders' deficit of RMB741.9 million.
+As of December 31, 2019, the Company had cash and cash equivalents of RMB 122.1 million.
+The Company regularly monitors its current and expected liquidity requirements to ensure that it maintains sufficient cash balances to meet its liquidity requirements in the short and long term.

-Based on the Group's cash flow projections from operating activities, existing cash and cash equivalents, restricted cash, and current assets, the Group believes that it will be able to meet its payment obligations and other commitments for at least through the period ending March 26, 2020.
+Based on the Company's cash flow projections from operating activities, existing cash and cash equivalents and current assets, the Company believes that it will be able to meet its payment obligations and other commitments for at least through the period ending April 30, 2021.